The phone rang, jolting Kat from her sleep.

 Kat almost had to wipe away drool as she grabbed a plate.

 Walter excused himself from the room, and Kat made her way to a nearby study to find some books to read after she ate.
 A couple of the maids stopped by to introduce themselves or to say hello again since she had been gone for so long.
-Reading the day away had always helped her to relax since childhood.
+Reading the day away had always helped her to relax.
 Plus, her arms and legs still ached from last night’s fight with the mystery man.
 She still had to figure out who he was and what he wanted.
-Kat decided to investigate more that evening but to hopefully figure something out by midnight to get her sleep schedule back in order.
+Kat decided to investigate more that evening but to hopefully figure something out by midnight.
+If she didn’t get her sleep schedule back in order, she wasn’t going to feel rested at all by the end of the week.

 She left her dishes in the sink but couldn’t sit still long enough to read.
 The itch to investigate crept through her.
 Her first priority needed to be scouting the area, though, with the amount of ground she needed to cover, half a dozen officers would’ve been ideal.